 Quilting is even more rare than curly figuring but, when found, can add an extreme visual explosion of depth and color.

 Sapwood is the outermost wood in a tree and can sometimes appear in complete contrast to the color of the heartwood.
-The contrast can be tastefully place on the back and sides of a guitar.
+The contrast can be tastefully placed on the back and sides of a guitar.

 Bearclaw figuring can be found in some soundboard tonewoods.
 The figuring literally looks like a bear scratched the surface with with its' claws and left 3 dimensional claw-marks.